Sedrowow/cc_pos/README.md

-# Point of Sale using lua for Computer craft
+# Point of Sale using lua for Computer Craft

 In order to run an effective shop, a custommer must find it easy purchase items.
 This computer craft software should enable a player to set up a shop that allows multiple items to be sold for prices that are governed by the 'value' of items that the shop keeper can set.